A delicious white chocolate raspberry mud cake with a creamy raspberry buttercream.

 - In a medium saucepan, add butter, white chocolate, sugar and almond milk.
 Place on medium heat, stirring until smooth and sugar has dissolved.
 Set aside for a few minutes to cool slightly.

 - Add eggs and vanilla to cooled white chocolate mixture and stir until combined.
-Add flour and baking powder and stir until combined – don’t worry if the batter is a little lumpy.
+Add flour, baking powder and salt and stir until combined – don’t worry if the batter is a little lumpy.
 Gently fold through the raspberries.

 - Divide the cake batter between the two cake tins and place in the oven for approximately 30-35 minutes or until a skewer inserted in the middle comes out clean.
 Transfer to a wire rack to cool completely.